 What To Expect When Having Vascular Surgery At Our Outpatient Surgical Center

-Welcome to The Vein & Vascular Institute of Spring Hill.
+Welcome to The Vein and Vascular Institute of Spring Hill.
 When you arrive for your outpatient vascular surgery, please make sure that you have a friend or family member accompanying you because you will be lightly sedated during surgery and you will not be able to drive yourself home post surgery.
-Please note that we do offer transportation for outpatient surgery if no one can accompany you.

 When you enter The Vein and Vascular Institute and sign in at the registration desk, you will be asked to present your medical insurance card and a photo ID, such as a driver’s license.